-There's a small chance your family member doesn't recognize that their behavior bothers you, especially if no one has ever told them it does.
+There's a chance your family member doesn't recognize that their behavior bothers you, especially if no one has ever given them feedback on it before.
 While honesty can backfire in certain situations, it's worth a try to let them know what is bothering you and why.
 If honesty doesn't work the first time, there's no need to keep repeating yourself.

 Avoid Hot Topics

-If you know that discussing politics usually ends up in a heated debate, avoid the topic.
+If you know that discussing politics usually ends in a heated debate, avoid the topic.
 If your family member insists on discussing it, try to change the subject.
-If you can't change the subject, step away from him by going to another room or ending the meeting.
+If you can't change the subject, step away from the person by going to another room or ending the meeting.
 The key thing is to be calm and assertive and say, "I don't want to talk about this."

 Avoid Stressful Situations

-When you must interact with a difficult family member, try to avoid activities or locations you know trigger their bad behavior.
-For example, if they don't like to sit in traffic and typically complain about it the whole time, schedule a meet up when you know traffic is light or drive separately.
+When you must interact with a difficult family member, try to avoid activities or locations you know trigger their upsetting behavior.
+For example, if they don't like to sit in traffic and typically complain about it the whole time, schedule a meet-up when you know traffic is light, or drive separately.

 It might seem logical to simply ignore the family member who's bothering you, but this can actually cause more issues.
 Make a point to say "Hi" when you see them and engage in small talk if you can.
 You can then strategically avoid them during events, engaging only if they approach you.

 Keep Tabs on Your Own Emotions

 When you are spending a lot of time with a difficult family member, remember to continue checking in with yourself.
 Note any tension in your body and try some calming techniques to get yourself through the stressful moments.
-Look for simple ways of taking a break like going to the restroom or getting a glass of water to seek respite from hard and tough times.
-If you reach your emotional breaking point, find a discreet way to excuse yourself.
+Look for simple ways of taking a break, like going to the restroom or getting a glass of water to seek respite from hard and tough times.
+If you reach your emotional breaking point, you have the right to excuse yourself.